ska-telescope/ska-data-lifecycle/charts/ska-dlm/README.md

 ### pgweb (optional)

-Web IDE access to PostGRES can be enabled by deploying pgweb in the cluster by adding `--pgweb.enabled=true` `K8S_CHART_PARAMS` in the project `Makefile`.
+Web IDE access to PostGRES can be enabled by deploying pgweb in the cluster by adding `--pgweb.enabled=true` to `K8S_CHART_PARAMS` in the project `Makefile`.

 With public network access to the development k8s cluster: